MaliParag/TFD-ICDAR2019/README.md

 The ground truth annotations are provided in two formats:

 1) character level: bounding box of all characters are given with math/not-math labelling.
+Each character record has following values -`1:Page number, 2:Character id, 3-7:bounding box (left, top, right, bottom), 8:ORDINARY_TEXT or MATH_SYMBOL, 9: Relationship with other math characters 10: Parent math character id 11: OCR code`

+For example `0,1,376.0,438.0,448.0,514.0,ORDINARY_TEXT,NONE,-1,0154`

+Relationships can be one of the following:
+`HORIZONTAL,RIGHT_SUB,RIGHT_SUP,LEFT_SUB,LEFT_SUP,UPPER,LOWER`

-2) math regions: bounding box of math regions are provided for each page
+2) math regions: bounding box of math regions are provided for each page.
+Each math record has following values - `1:Page number, 2-6: bounding box (left, top, right, bottom)`

 The article pages were originally scanned at 600 dpi.
 Although we could not include the original document images of articles for copyright reasons, we provide the pdf URLs that we used to get the original documents.